-Our allocation for this financial year (Apr 2018-March 2019) is £17,450
+Our allocation for this financial year (Apr 2022-March 2023) is £17,630

+Our planned expenditure for this current year is detailed in our sports strategy below.
 We are continuing to sustain our current provision and introduce some new developments during this financial year.

 Impact of Sports Premium

-- During pupil interviews, the childrens' feedback was positive, highlighting their enjoyment of learning new skills across a broad range of disciplines.
+- During pupil interviews, the children's' feedback was positive, highlighting their enjoyment of learning new skills across a broad range of disciplines.